Esri/arcgis-runtime-toolkit-ios/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate ArcGIS Runtime Toolkit for iOS into your Xcode project using Carthage, add into your `Cartfile` or create a new `Cartfile` with the following:

-`github "esri/arcgis-runtime-toolkit-ios"`
+ 1. Add `github "esri/arcgis-runtime-toolkit-ios"` to your `Cartfile`

-Run `carthage update`
+ 2. Run `carthage update`

-Finally, drag the `ArcGISToolkit.framework ` from the `Carthage/Build ` folder to the "TARGETS" settings for your application and drop it in the "Embedded Binaries" section in the "General" tab
+ 3. Drag the `ArcGISToolkit.framework ` from the `Carthage/Build ` folder to the "TARGETS" settings for your application and drop it in the "Embedded Binaries" section in the "General" tab
+ 4. Add `import ArcGISToolkit` in your source code and start using the toolkit components

+New to Carthage?
+Visit the Carthage [GitHub](https://github.com/Carthage/Carthage) page.

-Note that you must also have the __ArcGIS Runtime SDK for iOS__ installed and your project set up as per the instructions [here](#manual).
+Note that you must also have the __ArcGIS Runtime SDK for iOS__ installed and your project set up as per the instructions [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A).

 ### Manual
  1. Ensure you have downloaded and installed __ArcGIS Runtime SDK for iOS__ as described [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A)